MarcoCiaramella/OpenSimplex2/GPU/OpenCL/README.md

 # OpenSimplex2
-C implementation for GPU using OpenCL.
+C implementation for GPU using OpenCL

 ## How to use
 Make sure you have an OpenCL driver installed.